johnston9/la-donut/README.md

 ### Create a Superuser
 1. python3 manage.py createsuperuser
 2. Create and confirm email manually.
 Login as superuser and click the email model.
 Click add email address on the right.
 Click search.
 Click and select the username.
 Enter an email.
-And select both verified and primary to convince allauth that we verified the email.
+And select both verified and primary to convince Allauth that we verified the email.

 ### Change Name
 In admin click sites and change the domain and display name of the site to one of you own.